 Step 2 Click Mailbox > Erase Deleted Items.
 All deleted emails in Inbox will be removed permanently.
 You can also control-click a mailbox and select Erase Deleted Items.

-Mail Storage is mainly composed of Mail caches and attachment.
-You can delete the mail attachments one by one.
-If you find it too inconvenient to do so, there is an easier solution.
+Mail Storage is mainly composed of Mail caches and attachments.
+By navigating to messages with attachments and clicking to Remove attachments, you can delete the mail attachments one by one.
+But it’s usually too time-consuming to identify them one by one.
+To simplify the process, there is an easier solution.

-It is recommended to use Macube Cleaner (opens new window) to clean up Mail storage.
-It is a great Mac cleaner that lets you clean mail cache generated when you open the mail attachments as well as unwanted downloaded mail attachments in one click.
+It is recommended to use Macube Cleaner to clean up Mail storage.
+It is a great Mac cleanup utility that lets you clean mail cache generated when you open the mail attachments as well as unwanted downloaded mail attachments in one click.
 In addition, deleting downloaded attachments with MacMaster won't remove the files from mail server, which means you can redownload the files anytime you want.

 Here are the steps of using Macube Cleaner.

-Step 1 Download Macube Cleaner on your Mac, even running the newest macOS Catalina.
+Step 1 Download Macube Cleaner on your Mac, even running the newest macOS Monterey.

 Step 3 When scanning is done, tick Mail Junk or Mail Attachments to view the unwanted junk files on Mail.